What do children and teenagers need to know about money?

 Moreover, as more people opt for online banking rather than just tangible cash and pennies, it’s also valuable to introduce children to the concept of spending online safely, too.
 We’ve seen this shift in recent years, with over a quarter of children now receiving their pocket money as a bank transfer rather than in cash, so it’s important that your conversations match up with the real way that money gets used and spent as they get older.

-The importance of money skills
+The importance of money skills for children and teenagers

 While conversations and financial education are important, children will also pick up money habits from what they see at home.
 In fact, research by the Money Advice Service suggests that the most memorable money habits that can last for life begin to form between the ages of 3 and 7.